 I never heard this Charles Worcester guy, but all I need to know is he founded the Environmental Defense Fund.

-And all I need to know is what I remember, and what I've shared with you over the years about some of the most extreme environmental views.
+And all I need to know is what I remember and what I've shared with you over the years about some of the most extreme environmental views.

 One of them is that the real problem on this planet is humanity.

-That if humanity did not exist on this planet, that everything would be beautiful and pristine and lovely, that the only beings that destroy and pollute are humans.
+That if humanity did not exist on this planet, that everything would be beautiful and pristine and lovely.

 Now, I could go into my own personal archives, the show archives, and I could drag out all these articles, quotes from environmental extremists who've said just that.

-And it's not old stuff, it's recent.
+And it's not old stuff.

 So if somebody tells me that Dr. Charles Worcester, who founded the Environmental Defense Fund, was actually thinking that getting rid of millions of people was a good thing, I could believe it.